Ganymede-Bio/website-docusaurus/docs/releases/AgentVersionHistory.md

 This page contains a summary of key version updates for the Ganymede [Agent](../app/agents/Agent.mdx).
 Since the individual instances of Agents (connections) are not updated when the Agent is updated, this page can be helpful for determining the capabilities of specific connections previously installed.

+## 4.9.0

+- Ganymede database tables can be accessed using Ganymede SDK
+- File watching is now event-driven rather than polling-based

 ## 4.8.0

 - Connection logs are now systematically recorded on method calls to ease debugging
 - Connection versions can now be remotely updated for non-major updates
-- Ganymede database tables can be accessed using Ganymede SDK
 - Windows Agent Connection names can now have spaces
 - Performance improvements made to checking for file existence in Ganymede